 Dealing with bots (NOW)

-Right now, the only thing you can do about annoying data is delete it entirely.
+If you have other traffic you want to get rid of, the only thing you can do about annoying data is delete it entirely.

 You can do this via the updates section > reset stats.
 The easiest way will be to know the IPs of the traffic that you want to delete.